 Fecal Microbiota Transplantation (FMT) is an investigational treatment that offers great promise.
 FMT involves transplanting carefully screened, processed stool from a healthy donor into a sick patient’s colon.
-Researchers have observed FMT to be as much as 90% effective for the treatment of recurrent C. difficile, a potentially deadly gastrointestinal infection.

 In addition to the available research on FMT for recurrent C. difficile, promising results in ulcerative colitis and other disease areas (summarized in Table 2 below) further support the ongoing investigation of FMT.
 As the field matures, ongoing research should, and will, continue to explore the safety and efficacy of FMT for C. difficile and other diseases.
 We look forward to supporting the network of researchers exploring these questions.